 David Ludwig’s practice focuses on patent litigation and counseling in a wide variety of industries, ranging from electronics, software, and telecommunications to pharmaceuticals, medical devices, and scientific instruments.
 David is adept at all stages of litigation, having served as counsel in several district court trials and Federal Circuit appeals.
 He is also licensed to practice before the U.S. Patent and Trademark Office and represents clients in inter partes review proceedings.
 David’s representative matters include high-stakes patent infringement suits regarding products with annual sales in the hundreds of millions of dollars.

 Clients rely on David for his broad-based scientific expertise, deep knowledge of patent law, and sharp analytical skills.
 A student of physics and having spent his career working closely with leading experts in various technical fields, David can quickly understand and analyze a wide range of new technologies and associated patent rights.
 He is able to efficiently assess case merits and develop potent litigation strategy under tight time constraints, allowing clients to make timely strategic decisions in urgent situations.

 While David is first and foremost a litigator, he is also trained in business and holds an M.B.A.
 David’s education and interest in business decision-making permits him to see beyond the mere legal issues facing clients to the business realities that must often take precedence.
-As a result, clients have recognized David as a key asset in counseling on patent-related issues and strategy, leading David to be named a “New Leader in the Law” by the Connecticut Law Tribune.
+As a result, clients have recognized David as a key asset in counseling on patent-related issues and strategy, leading David to be recognized as one of the world’s leading patent practitioners in the IAM1000.

 - Intellectual Property